sahat/jsrecipes/posts/backend/beginner/formatting-dates.md

   </tbody>
 </table>

-One of my favorite features of moment.js is calendar time.
-Instead of displaying a date string like **03/21/2014**, you could instead use **Last Friday at 6:11 PM**.
+One of my favorite features of moment.js is the *calendar time*.
+Instead of displaying a date string like **03/21/2014**, you could instead display it as **Last Friday at 6:11 PM**.
 Blog posts would be an excellent use case for this.
-It also works with future dates.
+It also works with future dates, e.g. **Tomorrow at 6:14 PM**.

 ```
 moment().subtract('days', 10).calendar(); // "03/17/2014"